darktable-org/dtdocs/content/module-reference/processing-modules/color-harmonizer.md

     Note: pull strength scales the **hue** correction only.
 The saturation correction (per-node saturation multipliers) is applied independently, at full strength regardless of this slider.

 pull width
-: Scales the standard deviation σ of each node's Gaussian attraction zone.
+: Scales the width of each node's attraction zone.

-- **< 1 (narrow):** the Gaussian decays quickly with distance; only hues very close to a node are attracted.
+- **< 1 (narrow):** quick decay; only hues very close to a node are attracted.
 The rest of the hue wheel is barely touched.
 Useful for images already close to harmonic, or when precise, surgical correction of specific hues is needed.
-- **= 1 (default):** the Gaussian tapers to roughly 14 % at the midpoint between adjacent nodes —
-  clean zone separation with smooth transitions.
+- **= 1 (default):** medium decay — clean zone separation with smooth transitions.
-- **> 1 (wide):** the Gaussian stays high across most of the hue circle; all pixels are attracted noticeably regardless of how far they are from a node.
-Useful for strongly discordant images or a painterly look.
+- **> 1 (wide):** no decay; all pixels are
+  attracted noticeably regardless of how far they are from a node.
+Useful to suppress colors outside the target harmony.

     Increasing pull width never displaces pixels that are already exactly on a harmony node — their angular distance to the nearest node is zero, so their hue shift is always zero.

 neutral color protection
 : Shields low-chroma pixels from correction.
-The weight for each pixel is: _chroma_weight = C / (C + t³ · 0.03)_

-    At C = 0 the weight is always zero regardless of the slider: fully achromatic pixels (pure grays) are never touched.
-As C grows, the weight approaches 1.
-The slider sets how aggressively low-chroma pixels are exempted: low values protect only near-absolute grays; high values extend protection to muted and pastel tones.
+    The slider sets how aggressively
+    low-chroma pixels are exempted: low values protect only near-absolute grays; high values extend protection to muted and pastel tones.
 Even at the maximum, vivid colors remain largely unaffected.